 - 1. There are 18 weeks in this semester.
 The last week is Final's Week. - 2.
-There are two parts to every course you take: 1) in-class meetings and 2) out of class study time and completion of assignments.
-This course is worth 3 units, which means that you should expect spend between 6 9 hours a week working on this course both in and out of the classroom - 3.
-Canvas:
+There are two parts to every course you take: 1) time spent reading through the weekly modules and 2) study time and completion of assignments.
+This course is worth 3 units, which means that you should expect spend between 6 9 hours a week working on this course both in and out of the classroom

+3. Canvas:

-- 1. All of the course information to help you master this course can be accessed on Canvas. - 2.
+- 1. All of the course is on Canvas. - 2.
 If you do not have a home computer or device for accessing Canvas, you need to contact the technology department at 559-637-2555.
-The College has a limited number of laptops and accessories available to loan to students. - 3.
-There is a difference between Canvas using a browser and the Canvas App. - 1.
+The College has a limited number of laptops and accessories available to loan to students.

+- 3. There is a difference between Canvas using a browser and the Canvas App. - 1.
 The app may not show all of the photos that accompany the Canvas pages. - 2.
 The app may not provide spell check or may auto-correct what you're typing.
 Once your work is submitted it is considered a complete and final draft.
 Points will be deducted for incorrect spelling, improper grammar and text-writing.
 If you struggle with these areas, then please use a computer to spell-check and proofread your work before submitting it.